-During the third quarter of 2003, we recorded an income tax benefit of \$3.3 million related to the release of certain tax reserves.
 During the second quarter of 2003, we recorded an income tax benefit of approximately \$2.6 million, related to a refund of federal income taxes of approximately \$28.1 million received in the second quarter of 2003 and resulting from the carryback of 2002 net operating losses to prior profitable periods.

-The benefit for income taxes was \$6.2 million and \$29.3 million, respectively, in the third quarter and first nine months of 2002, attributable to pre-tax losses during those periods.
+The benefit for income taxes was \$6.0 million and \$23.1 million, respectively, in the second quarter and first six months of 2002.
 No income taxes were provided for in the first quarter of 2003.
 This is the result of the following factors:

-- 1) We continued to experience significant losses during the first quarter of 2003 and are currently not paying any significant income taxes; - 2) Federal net operating loss carrybacks and credit carrybacks available in prior periods are no longer available; and, - 3) In the fourth quarter of 2002, we recorded a \$118.6 million charge to income tax expense, representing a valuation allowance on our recorded deferred tax assets, in accordance with SFAS 109, "Accounting for Income Taxes."
+1) We continued to experience significant losses during the first quarter of 2003 and are currently not paying any significant income taxes;

+- 2) Federal net operating loss carrybacks and credit carrybacks available in prior periods are no longer available; and, - 3) In the fourth quarter of 2002, we recorded a \$118.6 million charge to income tax expense, representing a valuation allowance on our recorded deferred tax assets, in accordance with SFAS 109, "Accounting for Income Taxes."
 We provided a valuation allowance equal to our net deferred tax assets due to uncertainties regarding their realization.
 Due to continued uncertainties regarding their realization, we continue to provide a valuation allowance equal to our net deferred tax assets.